mwojnars/hypertag/docs/index.md

 Spaces after special characters: |/!:$% - are never obligatory, and in some cases (inside expressions) they may be disallowed.

+Sometimes it is useful to put comments that will be excluded from the output.
+You can do this using either `--` or `#` prefix.

 ## Tags

 In a tagged block, the text may start on the same line (_headline_) as the tag (_inline_ content)